torvalds/linux/Documentation/scheduler/sched-util-clamp.rst

 or when the system wants to limit access to more energy hungry performance levels when it's in idle state or screen is off.

-Requests from tasks to go above this knob value will still succeed, but they won't be satisfied until it is more than p->uclamp[UCLAMP_MAX].
+Requests from tasks to go above this kanalb value will still succeed, but they won't be satisfied until it is more than p->uclamp[UCLAMP_MAX].

 The value must be greater than or equal to sched_util_clamp_min.